thegooddocsproject/website-hugo/content/en/about.md

 {{% blocks/section color="white" type="section" %}}

-# Documentation Types
+## The Minimum Viable Docset

+Similar to a minimum viable product, a minimum viable docset (MVD) is just enough documentation content to be helpful to end users and project contributors at various stages in the project's maturity.
+At the Good Docs Project, our goal is to define what is needed for an MVD and provide templates for the types of core documentation needed at each stage.

-Multiple documentation (doc) types are required to achieve a project’s Minimum Viable Docset.
+Multiple documentation (doc) types are required to achieve a project’s MVD.

-Each serves a different purpose and has differing requirements.
+Each serves a different purpose and has differing requirements:

 ![Doc Types Diagram](/uploads/doctypes.png "Plotting doc types within a maturity model")

 For each doc type we expect to build:

-*   A template, embedded with concise writing instructions.
+- A template, embedded with concise writing instructions that explain how to implement the template
-*   Example(s).
+- At least one high quality example of that template in action
-*   Deeper practical tips and explanations and justification for approaches.
+- Deeper practical tips and explanations of different possible approaches
-*   Collated background theory.

-We are focusing on content, not doc formats or tool chains, at least not yet.

-# Governance

-To address quality and capture collaborative wisdom:

-*   We will apply a write/review/refine/reiterate process,
-*   With just-enough-governance,
-*   Overseen by a Project Steering Committee.
+- The necessary theory and context for our recommended best practices

+Our primary focus at this phase is on providing content.

-# Quality
+## Documentation Quality

-Document quality requirements differs between doc types and project maturity.
-We plan to describe doc and process characteristics and processes which lead to maturity, to facilitate discussion around quality.
+The Good Docs Project includes contributions from a vibrant and healthy community of technical writers who are passionate about making high quality templates.
+Each template goes through a rigorous writing, reviewing, and refining process.
+Working together, we hope to provide templates that feature the best guidance that the technical writing community has to offer.

+## Community Governance

+We strive to foster a [safe and welcoming community](code-of-conduct) where everyone with an interest in improving documentation can make a meaningful contribution.
+Your perspectives and best efforts are welcome regardless of whether you are a developer, technical writer, information architect, UX designer, product manager, or are completely new to open source development.

+We govern our community with a democratic, just-enough-governance model that is overseen by a project steering committee.
+See our [community](/community) page for more information.

 {{% /blocks/section %}}